Mridul-SOl/Mridul-Sol/README.md

 ## 🚀 About Me

-Hello!
-I'm **Mridul**, a passionate software developer who loves building scalable backend systems, intelligent AI applications, and modern web solutions.
+A passionate software developer who loves building scalable backend systems, intelligent AI applications, and modern web solutions.
 I enjoy taking complex problems and turning them into clean, efficient, and user-friendly software.

-- 💡 **Currently working on:** Building awesome projects like **SubsiGuard** (a TypeScript-based platform), **Jarvis-AI** (my personal AI assistant), and robust backend systems.
-- ⚙️ **Experience:** I have hands-on experience developing REST APIs using frameworks like **FastAPI** and **Flask**.
+- ⚙️ **Experience:** Hands-on experience developing REST APIs using frameworks like **FastAPI** and **Flask**.
-- 🧠 **Focus Areas:** I have a strong foundation in software development, database management, and system design basics.
+- 🧠 **Focus Areas:** A strong foundation in software development, database management, and system design basics.
-- 📊 **Current Interests:** I am deeply interested in data-driven applications, exploring artificial intelligence, and learning machine learning concepts.
+- 📊 **Current Interests:** Deeply interested in data-driven applications, exploring artificial intelligence, and learning machine learning concepts.
-- 🧩 **My Goal:** I enjoy solving real-world problems with code that is easy to maintain and scale.
+- 🧩 **My Goal:** Solving real-world problems with code that is easy to maintain and scale.
-- 🚀 **Always Learning:** I am constantly exploring new technologies across backend, frontend, and data systems to stay up-to-date!
+- 🚀 **Always Learning:** Constantly exploring new technologies across backend, frontend, and data systems to stay up-to-date!

 ---